jukkamic/flasksarjis/README.md

 **TODO**

 - There is no dev or prod environments.
 The configuration is hardcoded into app.py (DevelopmentConfig)
-- docker-compose build does not work.
-Build scripts must be run individually for each container
 - Some comics get caught up in some errors
 - Set your specific AWS and Azure configurations in (env) config